 And that’s how I found writing.
-Not as a hobby but a source of income.
+Not as a hobby but as a source of income.
 Yes, writing gives you money.
 That’s the same skill people need for marketing businesses.

 So, I took the risk out of desperation.
 Fortunately, my post got accepted on Lifehack and other websites.
-Later, I got hired as a freelance writer and years after, my family acknowledged my new profession.
+Later, I got hired as a freelance writer, and years after, my family acknowledged my new profession.

 That’s the beauty of writing.